Skip to content

 Ddd.env: Custom environment type (optional)

-Ddd.service.name: Custom application name (required) If data still does not display after configuring this, try removing the name.
+Ddd.service.name: Custom application name (required) If the data still does not display after configuring this setting, try removing the name.

 Ddd.agent.port: Data upload port (default 9529) (required)